rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/configuration.md

 **rate** (float) : the rate of reduction in the coverage for the cells.

 ### importation_periodically_random_event
-(*Version 4.1*) Over the course of the month indicated (January:1 - December:12) introduce the infection into the model at a random location, selected by a draw that is weighted by the population.
+Over the course of the month indicated (January:1 - December:12) introduce the infection into the model at a random location, selected by a draw that is weighted by the population.
 Each day an infection is introduced based upon a uniform draw against `count / [days in month]`.
 Once started, this event continues until model termination.

 ```YAML
 events: